bioforensics/MicroHapDB/dbbuild/README.md

 - `ID`: a unique identifier for this population across all sources
 - `Name`: a free-text description of the population, intended to be human readable
+- `Xref`: optional cross-reference

-For example, the first few lines of the `population.tsv` for ALFRED look like this.
+For example, some selected entries of the `population.tsv` for ALFRED look like this.

 ```
-ID	Name
+ID	Name	Xref
 SA000001B	Han
 SA000002C	Ami
 SA000003D	Hakka
 SA000005F	Biaka
+LWK	Luhya in Webuye, Kenya	SA004046O
+ASW	Americans of African Ancestry in SW USA	SA004047P
+YRI	Yoruba in Ibadan, Nigeria	SA004048Q
+FIN	Finnish in Finland	SA004049R
 ```

 **NOTE**: population names need not be unique, but `Xref` identifiers must be unique across all sources.